jacklowe/govrate/frontend/README.md

-# front end
+# Front-end

-this is the folder for the frontend.
+This is the source code for the front-end.

-mainly uses React & Redux
+Mainly uses React, Redux and related tools.

-originally created project from scratch i.e. with Webpack and Babel etc. without create-react-app,

-ran into some annoying issues with stuff like routing

-so switched to create-react-app 🌚